-5 When the SBM projects that the Lake Mead elevation drops into the inactive pool, the 6 Hoover Powerplant Model releases the entire SBM projected monthly water volume through one 7 or more of the project's six outlets that are designed to bypass water around the Hoover Dam and 8 Powerplant (http://www.usbr.gov/lc/hooverdam/faqs/tunlfaqs.html).
-Therefore, both the monthly 9 maximum possible Hoover Powerplant output and generation are set equal to zero under this 10 condition.
+When the SBM projects that the Lake Mead elevation is below the minimum power pool, the Hoover Powerplant Model assumes the entire projected monthly water volume bypasses the Hoover Powerplant.
+Therefore, both the monthly derated capacity and generation of the Hoover Powerplant are set equal to zero.
 These non-power water releases are referred to in this report as "bypass" water.